maddisanotoole/git-hook-examples/README.md

 ![pre-commit example - limit line number](screenshots/limit-line-number.png)

 #### commit-msg (Runs after commit message is entered)
-Runs after commit command, can change the contents of a commit message.
+Can change the contents of a commit message.
 Ideal for maintaining commit message standards.

 Example Use Cases:
 - Adding ticket number to commit msg